brokenricefilms/dotfiles/README.md

 #### vim stuff

-- `space+u`: open undotree (use need to change undodir path)
+- `space+u`: open undo tree (use need to change undodir path)

 ## Install

-- [Here is my script](https://github.com/thuanpham2311/linux_setup) to install Linux distro, but it's not good shell script (like copy 1 time pasted to terminal).
+- [Here is my script](https://github.com/thuanpham2311/linux_setup) to install the Linux distro, but it's not a good shell script (like copy 1 time pasted to terminal).

 ## Supported

 ### My daily combo

-> For my daily use, i development this dotfiles repos on this, for several month maybe i will change my daily combo (Linux distro hopping)
+> For my daily use, i develop this dotfiles repos on this, for several months maybe i will change my daily combo (Linux distro hopping)

 - Ubuntu 21.10
 - Gnome 40.5 / Wayland